Ares-Developers/Ares-docs/new/superweapons/general.rst

   weapons support deferment.
 :tagdef:`[SuperWeapon]SW.TimerVisibility=enumeration none|owner|allies|team|enemies|all`
   Defines who can see the super weapon timer, if :tag:`ShowTimer=yes`.
-Observers are considered to be allied all players.
+Observers are considered to be allied to all players.
 Defaults to :value:`all`.
 :tagdef:`[SuperWeapon]SW.Group=integer`
   Distinguish multiple super weapons of the same type.
 Defaults to :value:`0`.